llvm/llvm-project/llvm/docs/DirectX/DXILResources.rst

      - Description
    * - Return value
      -
-     - A 4- or 2-element vector of the type of the buffer
+     - The contained type of the buffer
      - The data loaded from the buffer
    * - ``%buffer``
      - 0